 - 2) I memorized basic declinations and conjugations with mnemonics

-- 3) I memorized about 50 basic words with mnemonics
+- 3) I memorized about 50 essential words with mnemonics

-- 4) I started producing a lot of sentence by talking to myself and by using the aforementioned words and grammar
+- 4) I started producing a lot of sentences by talking to myself and by using the words and mentioned above

 - 5) I “rinsed and repeated” points 2-4.
 Each time I increased the number of words and grammar constructions

 Of course, there was also listening and reading practice.
 If someone asks me what the quickest way to learn a language with mnemonics is, I show them this plan.
 I also tell them to use ANKI or combine those strategies.

 Either way, since learning with mnemonics lacks context, I would avoid using it for language learning unless you can produce lots of sentences with the vocabulary you have memorized this way,

 Since we have established that mnemonics can be treated as your external memory, take a look at other practical applications of mnemonics!

 Mnemonics are useful whenever you need to memorize a lot of information on the fly and remember them for at least a couple of hours.